cybersemics/em/scripts/rehash/README.md

-Run this script to recalculate contextIndex and thoughtIndex hashes.
+Run this script to recalculate contextIndex and lexemeIndex hashes.

 ## Build